Joshua-Click/wine-project/README.md

 - To predict the quality of wine while incorporating unsupervised learning techniques.

 ### Project description

-- I've been tasked to find drivers of wine quality for the California Wine Institute.
+- We've been tasked to find drivers of wine quality for the California Wine Institute.

-### The Plan

 ### Initial hypotheses

 - Amount of Alcohol present determines the quality
--
--
+- Red wines are better quality than White wines

 ### Acquire:
 - Acquire the data from Data.World as CSVs